Fujio-Turner/cb-stats-demo/README.md

 Q:You can, but its best to run the script on each machine to capture its local stats and have a logging agent consume the logs and send them to a third party tool.

+Compatability: CB 6.5.x

+For CB 6.0.x - Use Branch: 6.0.x
+For CB 5.x   - Use Branch: cb/4.x

-Compatability: Couchbase Admin GUI System stats ,example CPU, is now treated in the admin gui as a CB service with the data been as "@system" much like @analytics @query .
+Couchbase Admin GUI System stats ,example CPU, is now treated in the admin gui as a CB service with the data been as "@system" much like @analytics @query .
 If you have an older version of CB 4.x or older please pull/download the branch  cb/4.x.